NG-NEST/ng-nest/lib/ng-nest/ui/auto-complete/examples/en_US/default/label/readme.md

 ---
-order: 1
+order: 2
 label: 'Label'
 ---

-- Use the `label` property to display text label.
+- Set the display text tab using the `label` property.
-- Use the `direction` property to set the layout.
+- Use the `Direction` property set the typesetting.